Efficiently Guiding Imitation Learning Agents with Human Gaze: Discussion and Future Work

-This work has taken place in the Personal Autonomous Robotics Lab (PeARL) at The University of Texas at Austin.
-PeARL research is supported in part by the NSF (IIS-1724157, IIS-1638107, IIS-1617639, IIS-1749204) and ONR (N00014-18-2243).
-This work is partially supported by NIH grant EY05729.
-The authors would like to thank Daniel Brown for constructive comments on the manuscript.
+\begin{acks} This work has taken place in the Personal Autonomous Robotics Lab (PeARL) at The University of Texas at Austin.
+PeARL research is supported in part by the NSF (IIS-1724157, IIS-1638107, IIS-1749204, IIS-1925082) and ONR (N00014-18-2243).
+This research was also sponsored by the Army Research Office and was accomplished under Cooperative Agreement Number W911NF-19-2-0333.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
+This work is also partially supported by NIH (EY05729). \end{acks}